How to Connect Solar PV to Your Domestic Electrical Supply?

 Each of these steps is important to make sure your solar PV system works well with your home and possibly the electricity grid.
 A good setup means you can enjoy solar power safely and effectively.

-Testing and Finalising the Connection:
+How to do Testing and Finalising the Connection?

 After you have connected everything, the next step is to make sure it all works correctly.
 This part is about testing and finalising your solar system connection.